-I’ve been to NYC a number of times and always leave wanting more.
-I love getting to know this city more each time I visit and can never imagine a time I don’t want to go back.
+I’ve been to NYC a number of times & always leave wanting more.
+I love getting to know this city more each time I visit & can never imagine a time I don’t want to go back.
 It is hands down one of my favorite cities, ever.
-New York is a place where I am always adding to my ‘to do’ list for the next time I am there, so this New York City guide post will absolutely be on ongoing one that I update along the way.
-Today, I’m finally sharing my New York City guide or as I like to call it, the ultimate guide to New York.
+New York is a place where I am always adding to my ‘to do’ list for the next time I am there, so this New York City guide post will absolutely be an ongoing one that I update along the way.
+Below I’m sharing my New York City guide or as I like to call it, the ultimate guide to New York.

 NEW YORK CITY GUIDE